Bachelor of Commerce Double Major, PR and Management, Curtin University Perth

 Professional and personal development

 As I’m not looking to transition into a traditional full-time job my path has been focused on entrepreneurial opportunities.
 My careers consultant has been great and the School are very aware that not all students are looking for traditional career services.
-They are continuing to adapt and be more integrative with the start-up ecosystems and entrepreneur communities within London.
+They are continuing to adapt and be more integrative with the startup ecosystems and entrepreneur communities within London.

 The Personal Leadership Journey has been great in helping me learn where my strengths and weaknesses lie, understanding team dynamics and how different people learn and work.
 I’m a big believer in the power of emotional intelligence and using it to build teams and great working environments.
 The School is doing a good job developing this side of the career services and I found it very interesting.

-I love the vibe of London, however, London comes with its challenges like all cities, but living here is somewhat of a rite of passage and you’ll come out the other side having learnt a lot.
+I love the vibe of London, however, London comes with its challenges like all cities, but living here is somewhat of a rite of passage and you’ll come out the other side having learned a lot.
 I have become a better person from living here and know more about myself.

 I made an effort to play golf and squash in my spare time and I found it was very beneficial to keep up some sort of fitness while studying.
 The School has great facilities so I’d recommend using them.